thirumurthis/Learnings/java_jvm_crash_tools.md

 ##### Out of memory for Native memory

+ - This out of memory issue is because JVM not able to allocate from native memory
+ - The out of memory might due to other process on the system utilizing the memory.
+ - Basically the JVM cannot make room for more native heap, possible fix would be to reduce the Java Heap, Metasapce, number of threads and/or their stck sized.
+Reducing the number of process running at that time.

-Tools to use for Native memory (out of memory error)
+Tools to use for Native memory (out of memory error) kind of
   - possible this might be within the JVM
   - Else might be out side the JVM